-How to Handle a Juvenile Charge for Illegal Possession of Prescription Drugs in NJ
+How to Handle the Arrest of a Juvenile Charged with Illegal Possession of Prescription Drugs

 New Jersey has several different schedules of drugs listed in the statutory code at N.J.S.A.
 2C: 35-5.
 The schedules in the statute are designed to differentiate between the strengths of various drugs, their side effects and the dangers of consumption by a human without proper supervision.
 Prescription drugs are those prescribed to you by your doctor for specific reasons.
 Using these drugs in an improper manner can lead to undesired side effects.
 However, some people opt to use prescription drugs as a method of getting “high.”